kugurerdem/rugu.dev/content/english/blog/corne/index.md

 ### Speed

 The moment I had my Corne keyboard working, the first thing I did was open [MonkeyType](https://monkeytype.com/) and see how fast I could type things down.
 It was 3 words per minute in my first try.
-On the second try, it was a bit better, and after a few iterations, I was able to get around 60 WPM in the same hour I started experimenting.
+On the second try, it was a bit better, and after a few iterations, I was able to get around 60 WPM in the same hour in which I started experimenting.
 It's not really fast compared to my usual speed. [^normal-speed] But it was still good enough for me to get things done using this keyboard.

 [^normal-speed]:Just to give you an idea, I used to be able to consistently type around 110+ WPM on MonkeyType with my Logitech K380.